How we "GROW": A Glimpse into our Journey toward Optimization

 The launcher should have a game plan before launching the website.
 A pre-launch page should set up with at least three to four pieces of high-quality content.
-Start networking with influencers in the field, and add the site to Google Search Console.
+Start networking consulting with influencers in the field, and add the site to Google Search Console.

 For a CIO who’s looking forward to launch a new website, the following things can be done to avoid the common pitfalls.